 Unless exempt (see License Information), an individual must have a signed or digital deer hunting, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license when hunting deer on public or private land.
-Except for the deer license bundle and resident youth hunting & trapping license, only one deer can be taken per deer hunting license.
-See the table on Deer Seasons, Licenses, & Equipment for a summary of deer seasons, licenses, bag limits and equipment requirements.
+Except with the deer license bundle, comprehensive lifetime hunting license, and resident youth hunt/trap license, only one deer can be taken per deer hunting license.
+See the table on Deer Seasons, Licenses & Equipment for a summary of deer seasons, licenses, bag limits, and equipment requirements.

 Deer License Bundle

 The deer license bundle is valid for all deer seasons except for the Reduction Zone Season.

 The deer license bundle allows an individual to harvest up to three deer (two antlerless and one of either sex) with only one license.
 An antlered deer harvested with the deer license bundle counts toward an individual’s one antlered deer limit for statewide seasons.

 The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearm, and muzzleloader seasons, and in counties open to the special antlerless only season.